webrecorder/pywb/docs/manual/owb-to-pywb-config.rst

 There are some differences between OpenWayback and pywb proxy mode support.

 In OpenWayback, proxy mode is configured using separate access points for different collections on different ports.
-OpenWayback only supports HTTP proxy and attempts to rewrite HTTPs URLs to HTTP.
+OpenWayback only supports HTTP proxy and attempts to rewrite HTTPS URLs to HTTP.

 In pywb, proxy mode is enabled on the same port as regular access, and pywb supports HTTP and HTTPS proxy. pywb does not attempt to rewrite HTTPS to HTTP, as most browsers disallow HTTP access as insecure for many sites.